 Whatever your application, Polycase has an IP68 waterproof box that’s a perfect fit.
 Here are some of our most popular IP68 enclosure options:

-Polycase’s IP68 enclosures are designed and built to the strictest standards of quality.
-In fact, we test all of our enclosures through the independent safety experts at UL so that our customers understand our strong commitment to performance.
+Polycase’s IP68 enclosures are built to the strictest standards of quality and durability.
+In fact, we test all of our enclosures through the independent safety experts at UL so that our customers understand our strong commitment to real-world performance and protection.
 And when our customers need customized features on their enclosures, we make it easy through our in-house CNC machining and digital printing for IP68 enclosures.

 Polycase HD-45F Polycarbonate Enclosure